mirasworks/works/README.md

 * java jetty
 * java playframework

-The project is in an early experimental phase and the API will probably changes a lot until the version 1 There is a lot to do.
+The project is in an early experimental phase and the API will probably change a lot until the version 1 There is a lot to do.

 For the moment it can serve a request down to a controller and a response from it and could be used backed from nginx for static serving.